Guide to credibility interview

 Personal and financial circumstances

 How did you obtain the funds you are using to support yourself during your studies?The purpose of this question is to check that your funds are genuinely available to you for your studies.
 As part of your application you will have submitted proof of your finances - ensure that you are very clear about the source and availability of these funds, also how you plan to pay for subsequent years fees if your course is more than a year in duration.
 If you have official financial sponsorship make sure you are aware of the amounts and exactly what is covered.
 If you have a loan, how will you afford to pay this back?
-To help you work out how to manage your money in the UK check the International Student Calculator.

 Where will you be living during studies and how will you travel to University?Are you living in UWE Bristol or private accommodation?
 How much will your accommodation cost and are you clear about the cost of living in the UK?
 If you do not live on campus, have you considered how you will get to and from UWE Bristol?
 It is advisable to familiarise yourself with the University location and surrounding area.
 You can find out more on our Coming to UWE Bristol web page.